Josie Carroll

 Born in Scarborough, Ontario, Carroll undertook an equine studies course at Humber College before embarking on a racing career in 1975 in the employ of Canadian Horse Racing Hall of Fame trainer Mac Benson at Windfields Farm.
 She worked as an assistant trainer until 1994.
 She had early success with Tethra, owned by members of the prominent Eaton family.

+From a young age she followed horse racing and clipped race results from the newspaper as a hobby.

 In recent years she has been one of the leading trainers at Woodbine Racetrack in Toronto and has won a number of graded stakes races both in Canada and in the United States.

 Prior to the 2006 winning run, she had had one horse compete in the Queen's Plate.
 Her 2006 entry, Edenwold, earned the Sovereign Award as Canada's top two-year-old in 2005, but observers of the sport believed the colt could not sustain the Queen's Plate distance of a mile and a quarter.
 Ridden by jockey Emile Ramsammy, her winning horse was considered a long shot, going off at 16-1 odds in the $1 million Grade I Queen's Plate.

 Carroll's first Grade I win came in 2009 with Careless Jewel, who won the Alabama Stakes.

-Carroll is the second female trainer to take Canada's most prestigious race for three-year-old fillies, the Woodbine Oaks with Inglorious in 2011 – who went on to win the Plate for Carroll that same year.
+Carroll is the second female trainer to take Canada's most prestigious race for three-year-old fillies, the Woodbine Oaks with Inglorious in 2011 – who went on to win the Queen's Plate for Carroll that same year.
+She again won the Woodbine Oaks in 2020 with Curlin's Voyage.

 In 2019, she was inducted into the Canadian Horse Racing Hall of Fame.